Discover best practices for virtual event AV production, uncover why you want AV support, and learn how to align with your AV team.

 |Speaker Gift||$150.00||12||$1,800.00||Corporate Gift Account|

 Here are three simple ways to get started when partnering with an AV production team for a virtual event.
-For additional details, check out how we launched our first-ever virtual summit.
+For additional details, check out how we launched our second virtual summit, (Almost) HYBRID.

-1. Understand the size and scope of the virtual event you’re looking to launch by creating an AV production schedule (like the one found in our Virtual Event Production Kit).
-This schedule will help you determine your needs and will also serve as the roadmap for your production team.
+- Understand the size and scope of the virtual event you’re looking to launch by creating a run of show to help you align with your AV production team (like the one found in our Virtual Event Production Kit).

 Key Takeaways: Embracing Virtual Event Production

-Virtual events are unique in that they are able to reach a broader audience than in-person events.
-But they also come with a heap of logistical processes and expertise that are outside of the traditional event marketers toolset.
-Fortunately, virtual AV production services are there to help event marketers bring high-quality experiences to life.
+Virtual events come with a heap of logistical processes and expertise that are outside of the traditional event marketer's toolkit.
+Fortunately, virtual (and hybrid) AV production services are there to help event marketers bring high-quality experiences to life.

 To get started with virtual event production, keep in mind a few things:

-- Arm yourself with a few best practices to get the most out of your AV production teams.
+- Arm yourself with best practices and resources to get the most out of your AV production teams